Nilotpal1998/Optimization-Algorithms/docs/optimization_basics.md

 \right\}.
 $$

-The optimization problem can therefore be viewed as finding the point within \(\mathcal{F}\) that produces the smallest value of the objective function.
+The optimization problem can therefore be viewed as finding the point within $\mathcal{F}$ that produces the smallest value of the objective function.

 ---

 ## Optimal Solution

-A feasible vector \(x^\star\) is called an **optimal solution** if its objective value is no greater than that of any other feasible vector.
+A feasible vector $x^\star$ is called an **optimal solution** if its objective value is no greater than that of any other feasible vector.

 Formally,